Pair runtime and machine lane in one account. Spin up persistent workers with tools, then watch the fleet from one dashboard.

 What tools and skills come pre-installed?

-What happens when the machine sleeps?
+What happens when a machine sleeps?